Narrowing options for Varadkar if he and Martin fail to reach an agreement - The Media Times

 At his post-cabinet press conference, Varadkar also addressed the possibility of contacting smaller parties to see if they would prolong his government’s life, but Labor leader Brendan Howlin called for an immediate general election within an hour.

-Others are likely to follow Howlin’s example, if not what the Rural Independent TDs group has established today.
+Others will likely follow Howlin’s example, if not what the group of rural independent TDs set out on Thursday.
 Three members of the group – Mattie McGrath, Michael Collins and Michael Healy-Rae – plan to file a motion of no confidence against Minister of Health Simon Harris in early February.

 Instead of strengthening Varadkar’s position, the motion of no confidence against Harris shows that the smaller factions are more likely to compete for loans to end his government.